High-Protein Kodiak Pancake Recipe

 - Mix the pancake mix, protein powder, and Greek yogurt in a medium bowl before slowly stirring in the water.
 Note: you may need more or less water if you use a different protein powder.
 The batter should be somewhat viscous, not too runny.

-- Stir the ingredients with a fork or whisk until everything is blended together and there are minimal chunks.
-But don’t overmix the batter or it will start to get thin!
+- Stir the ingredients with a fork or whisk until everything is blended and there are minimal chunks.
+But don’t overmix the batter, or it will start to get thin!

 - Cook for about 2 minutes until bubbles start to form on top.
-The edges should be golden brown and you should be able to easily slide a spatula underneath.
+The edges should be golden brown, and you should be able to slide a spatula underneath easily.

-- Flip the pancake and cook for another 1-2 minutes until cooked all the way through and golden brown on both sides.
+- Flip the pancake and cook for another 1-2 minutes until cooked through and golden brown on both sides.
 Remove the finished pancake and repeat the process until the batter is gone.
-You can do multiple pancakes at once if your cooking surface is large enough.
+You can make multiple pancakes at once if your cooking surface is large enough.

 - 347 calories